Visiting Ephesus in Turkey: Day Trip to Ephesus from Izmir

 Library of Celsus is the most photographed attraction in Ephesus.

-Ephesus walking tour: Library of Celsus
+Visiting Ephesus: Library of Celsus

 The imposing two-story facade of the Library of Celsus is perhaps one of the most photographed monuments in Ephesus.
 The library itself was originally three stories high and entirely faced with colored marble.
 Along the rear wall was a series of rectangular niches for holding parchment books and scrolls.